mjit584/2020/content/pages/coral/index.md

 The corrupt deals that keep the government from working for the reef happen behind closed doors and without much record, but both Hachmann and Carne, along with the Belizeans they work with, agree it is foreign land developers that are paying most of the bribes.

 Newly built resorts like Harvest Caye, a billion-dollar cruise ship enclave just off the shore of Placencia, are almost always backed by wealthy developers, mostly from the US, Canada, Europe and China.
-In the case of Harvest Caye, over five miles of beaches were created around the island from sand and ground-up coral dredged up from the seafloor.
+In the case of Harvest Caye, over five miles of beaches were created around the island from sand and ground-up coral retrieved from the land or even dredged from the seafloor.
 This is illegal in most areas of Belize, but it is one of the most common construction tactics even within the Marine Protected Areas.

 Another concern for the nonprofits is global politics.
 Many of the country’s protected zones are looked after entirely or co-managed by representatives of the European Union.
 Belize, which was the colony of British Honduras until its independence in 1981, has a special relationship with Europe.
 The British military still has a training support unit in Belize that can be seen at various bases in the north.
 But with the realization of the Brexit movement and the formal severing of ties between the United Kingdom and the European Union, conservationists are concerned the EU will pull out of Belize entirely.